leapbtw/altserver-pi/README.md

 ## Steps
 0. **Install `docker` and `docker-compose`**
     - Install [`docker`](https://get.docker.com) and [`docker-compose`](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually)
-1. **Clone the Repository**
+1. **Clone the repo on the raspberry**
     ```bash
     git clone https://github.com/leapbtw/altserver-pi.git && cd altserver-pi
     ```

-2. **Install Dependencies**
+2. **Install pairing software**
     - Install `libimobiledevice` and `usbmuxd`.
+    - This software is only needed once for pairing, you can perform these steps on a different machine and copy the files to the raspberry later.
 Package names may vary between distributions, so please check the appropriate package names for your system.

 3. **Pair Your iDevice**
     - Connect your iDevice to your PC and run:
       ```bash
-      idevicepair list
+      idevicepair list # run and check your iDevice, might ask for passcode
       idevicepair pair
       ```

 4. **Copy Pairing Files**
-    - Copy the `.plist` files to the root of the cloned repository:
+    - Copy the `.plist` files to the root of the cloned repo on the raspberry:
       ```bash
       cp /var/lib/lockdown/*.plist .
       ```